-Celebrate the arts in education during the 91st Annual McKee Student Art Exhibit, the longest-running museum-sponsored student art exhibition in the country!
+Celebrate the arts in education during the 91st Annual McKee Student Art Exhibit, the country’s longest-running museum-sponsored student art exhibition!
 This event features the work of student artists from kindergarten through grade 12.
-The exhibition was first envisioned by founding patron Robert T. McKee, whose goal was to encourage students by providing a public venue for their artwork.
-All schools in San Joaquin County—public, private, charter, parochial, and home-schools—receive invitations to submit their work.
+The show was first envisioned by founding patron Robert T. McKee, who aimed to encourage students by providing a public venue for their artwork.
+All schools in San Joaquin County—public, private, charter, parochial, and home schools—receive invitations to submit their work.

 On average, Haggin receives 1,000 pieces of art chosen by the teachers as the best in their class.
 The Museum’s Tuleburg Gallery will be filled with two- and three-dimensional artworks created in crayon, colored pencil, pastel, watercolor, oil and acrylic paint, photography, and other mediums.